Homepage

 Attorney General

-The Cuban regime accuses six individuals of terrorism for an alleged armed infiltration in Villa Clara
+Cuban regime accuses six people of terrorism for alleged armed infiltration in Villa Clara

-FBI foils a terrorist plot in California and arrests five individuals who were planning end-of-year attacks
+FBI thwart a terrorist plot in California and arrests five individuals who were planning attacks for the end of the year

 Prosecutor's Office initiates criminal proceedings for the murder of a teacher at a pedagogical school in Guantánamo

-Trial begins for Alejandro Gil amid secrecy and heavy security in Havana
+Trial of Alejandro Gil begins amid secrecy and heavy surveillance in Havana

-Ex-spy René González calls for a public trial for Alejandro Gil as doubts grow about the fairness of the Cuban regime's justice system
+Former spy René González calls for a public trial for Alejandro Gil as doubts grow about the justice of the Cuban regime

-Cuban prosecutor warns that fuel theft could lead to up to 30 years in prison
+Cuban prosecutor warns that fuel theft can lead to up to 30 years in prison

 Florida prosecutor calls for investigation of former senator for alerting on Facebook about ICE raid in Orlando

-The Attorney General is investigating thefts of milk and gas canisters in La Havana and Sancti Spíritus
+The Attorney General is investigating the thefts of milk and gas canisters in Havana and Sancti Spíritus

 Las Tunas reports alarming figures of sexual assaults, with a higher incidence in rural areas

-Cuba's Prosecutor's Office confirms arrests due to protests over extended blackouts
+Cuba's prosecutor's office confirms arrests due to protests over prolonged blackouts

-The government establishes a national registry for monitoring gender-based violence in Cuba
+The government creates a national registry for monitoring gender-based violence in Cuba

-MININT claims the "anonymous" to report illegalities in Cuba
+MININT claims the "anonymous" to report illegal activities in Cuba

 The Cuban government reiterates warnings about legal actions in the context of social discontent